Rachit311299/Transcribe-and-Analyze-Meetings-or-Podcasts-with-Whisper-and-Google-Gemini-AI/README.md

   - Check OpenAI Whisper API key & usage limits.
 - **Gemini errors?**
   - Make sure API key is valid and quota isn’t exceeded.
 - **Duplicate processing?**
   - Ensure “DONE” column is being updated in Google Sheets.
+If you havent created a gmail label named "Processed" , create it and use it in the gmail label node .

 ---